ctuning/cm4research/README.md

 to start reproducing/replicating research results and even fully automate this process in the future.

-Note that it's a pilot project - we are very interested in your feedback to improve this interface and simplify and automate artifact evaluation.
-Feel free to contact us via this [Discord server](https://discord.gg/JjWNWXKxwT).

 ## License

 [MIT](LICENSE.md)

 ## How to use

-Install CM automation language as described [here](https://github.com/mlcommons/ck/blob/master/docs/installation.md).
+Install the CM automation language as described [here](https://access.cknowledge.org/playground/?action=install).

 ### Install common research automations from MLCommons via CM